-The LSU Health Sciences Foundation will return with its signature fundraising event benefiting LSU Health Shreveport, An Evening for Healers, on Thursday, Sept.
-9, at the Shreveport Convention Center.
+The LSU Health Sciences Foundation will host its 11th annual fundraising gala benefiting LSU Health Shreveport, An Evening for Healers, on Thursday, Sept.
+22, at the Shreveport Convention Center.

-Limited sponsorship opportunities are available from $2,000, and individual tickets can be purchased for $150.
+How to Attend: Sponsorship opportunities remain available starting at $2,000, and individual tickets can be purchased for $150.

-More information can be found at www.lsuhsfoundation.org/healers or by calling the LSU Health Sciences Foundation at 318.861.0855.
+More information can be found at www.lsuhsfoundation.org/healers or by calling Katie Bursley at the LSU Health Sciences Foundation at 318.861.0855.